YousafImtiaz/Nportsc/README.md

 ## Usage
 To use the script, run the following command in your terminal:

-sudo python3 nportsc.py $target-ip --tcp (T1,T2,T3,T4,T5)  # For TCP scan
+sudo python3 nportsc.py $target-ip --tcp (T1,T2,T3,T4,T5) <extra flags> # For TCP scan

-sudo python3 nportsc.py $target-ip --udp (T1,T2,T3,T4,T5)  # For UDP scan
+sudo python3 nportsc.py $target-ip --udp (T1,T2,T3,T4,T5) <extra flags> # For UDP scan

 ## Output

 The results of the detailed scan will be saved to a text file:
 (target_ip)_(scan type)_nmap.txt
-The file will also automatically be opened in a text editor.
-Each port that is scanned will also be seperated, making it easier to read.
+Each port that is scanned will also be seperated in the output, making it easier to look through.